Back to Blog

 Best for: Litigation firms, especially those handling IP, employment, or commercial disputes.
 Also valuable for in-house counsel evaluating outside counsel performance.

-10. Claude for Legal (with Legal Plugin) — Best General-Purpose AI for Basics
+10. Claude for Legal (Anthropic) — Best Budget / General-Purpose AI

-Anthropic’s Claude has emerged as many attorneys’ preferred general-purpose AI, largely because of its longer context windows (up to 200K tokens) and its tendency to be more cautious and nuanced than GPT-4.
+Anthropic’s Claude has emerged as many attorneys’ preferred general-purpose AI.
+Claude Opus 4.7 (released April 16, 2026) added a 1M-token context window, high-resolution vision, and self-verification, and scored 90.9% on BigLaw Bench (versus GPT-5.4 at 84.2%).
+Notably, CoCounsel’s new agentic engine runs on the Claude Agent SDK.
 With the right prompting — or better yet, a dedicated legal plugin — Claude can handle a surprising range of legal tasks.
 See our in-depth guide on Claude AI for lawyers: prompts and use cases.

 What it does well:

-- Long document analysis: The 200K-token context window means you can paste entire contracts, depositions, or statutes and get coherent analysis.
+• Long document analysis: Claude Opus 4.7’s 1M-token context window means you can paste entire contracts, depositions, or statutes and get coherent analysis.

-- Nuanced reasoning: Claude tends to acknowledge uncertainty and present multiple perspectives — valuable qualities for legal analysis.
+• Nuanced reasoning: Claude tends to acknowledge uncertainty and present multiple perspectives — valuable qualities for legal analysis, and reflected in its 90.9% BigLaw Bench score.

-- Affordable: At $20/month for Pro, it’s an order of magnitude cheaper than purpose-built legal AI tools.
+• Affordable: At $20/month for Pro, Claude is an order of magnitude cheaper than purpose-built legal AI tools.

 Where it falls short:

-- Hallucination risk is real.
-Without legal-specific guardrails, Claude will occasionally fabricate case citations, misstate holdings, or invent legal standards.
-It’s better than GPT-4 at flagging uncertainty, but it’s not immune.
+• Hallucination risk is real.
+Without legal-specific guardrails, Claude can occasionally fabricate case citations, misstate holdings, or invent legal standards.
+It’s better than most general-purpose models at flagging uncertainty, but it’s not immune.

-Best for: Attorneys who need a low-cost AI assistant for general tasks (summarization, brainstorming, drafting non-critical communications) and who are disciplined about verifying all outputs.
+Best for: Privacy-conscious attorneys who need a low-cost AI assistant for general tasks (summarization, brainstorming, long-document review, drafting non-critical communications) and who are disciplined about verifying all outputs.
 Pair it with a specialized tool for substantive work.

 “The best approach for most firms in 2026 isn’t choosing one AI tool — it’s building a stack.
 Use a general-purpose AI like Claude for everyday tasks, and a specialized tool like The Legal Prompts, CoCounsel, or Spellbook for substantive legal work where accuracy is non-negotiable.”